Microproteins: from Discovery to Applications

 Thomas F. Martínez, University of California, Irvine

-Catherine A. Makarewich, Cincinnati Children's Hospital Medical Center
+Catherine Makarewich, Cincinnati Children's Hospital Medical Center

 Microproteins Implicated in Heart Failure